yatesco/seafile-docs/deploy/deploy_with_apache.md

 ### Modify ccnet.conf

 You need to modify the value of <code>SERVICE_URL</code> in [ccnet.conf](../config/ccnet-conf.md) to let Seafile know the domain you choose.
+You can also modify SERVICE_URL via web UI in "System Admin->Settings". (**Warning**: if you set the value both via Web UI and ccnet.conf, the setting via Web UI will take precedence.)

 ```python
 SERVICE_URL = http://www.myseafile.com